fraserivison/recipe-manager/README.md

 **Purpose**:
 Sizzle provides a platform where users can manage their recipes in an intuitive and easy-to-navigate interface, with full control over the CRUD functionalities of the recipes.

+**Sizzle** is designed to be a comprehensive recipe management platform that empowers users to discover, create, and organise their culinary creations.
+The platform offers an intuitive and user-friendly interface, making it easy for both novice and experienced cooks to manage their recipes effortlessly.

+With **Sizzle**, users can:

+- **Create Recipes**: Users can easily input their favourite recipes, including ingredients, preparation steps, and even images, allowing them to keep all their cooking inspirations in one place.
+- **Read and Edit Recipes**: The application provides the functionality to view and edit existing recipes, ensuring that users can update their creations with new tips or ingredients.
+- **Delete Recipes**: Users have full control over their recipe collection, enabling them to delete recipes they no longer want to keep, thereby maintaining a clean and organised space.
+- **Intuitive Navigation**: The interface is designed for easy navigation, allowing users to quickly find recipes through a search function.
+- **User Management**: The platform includes user authentication, allowing users to create accounts, log in, create, update and rate recipes securely.
+- **Responsive Design**: Built with Bootstrap, **Sizzle** ensures a seamless experience across various devices, whether on a desktop, tablet, or mobile phone.

+Ultimately, **Sizzle** aims to be the go-to solution for food enthusiasts looking to streamline their cooking process, explore new recipes, and share their culinary journey with others.

 ---

 ## User Experience (UX)